-Together, these policies address each of the three service-delivery core elements identified in the HIPs "Adolescent-Friendly Contraceptive Services" review to improve adolescent and youth uptake of contraception.
+Together, these policies address each of the three service delivery core elements identified in the HIPs "Adolescent-Friendly Contraceptive Services" review to improve adolescent and youth uptake of contraception.
 Further, the considerations for young people within the "National Family Planning Guidelines and Standards, 2013" state that young people have the right to a full range of contraception, as discussed under the Access to a Full Range of FP Methods indicator.
-Therefore, Tanzania is considered to have a supportive and favorable policy environment surrounding service provision and is placed in the green category for this indicator.
+Therefore, Tanzania is considered to have a supportive and favorable policy environment surrounding service provision.